mmu-webdesign/Level4-web-term-1/HTML/html01/05-lists.md

 - Add a list of 3 places you have visited (unordered)

+## Tips

+> **Copy & Paste** is your friend in web development

+To create these lists it is a lot quick to copy & paste one of your previous lists.

+- copy & paste your list
+- Edit the new list
+- Swap out the previous list item text for your films or places
+- Check your code
+- View it in the browser

 > You completed lists page should include 4 `lists`:

 - `Ordered` list of Manchester Band Albums
-  * With indented sub-list of Smiths albums
+  + With indented sub-list of Smiths albums
 - `Unordered` list of Australian bands
 - `Ordered` list of your favourite films
 - `Unordered` list of places you've visited
 <!-- end div -->

-## Tips

-- **Cut & Paste** is your friend in web development
-- To create these lists it is a lot quick to copy & paste one of your previous lists
-- Edit the list - the 5 or 3 list items only
-- Swap out the previous list item text for your films or places
-- Check your code
-- View it in the browser

-<p class="submit-work">Submit Assessment 5.</p>
+<p class="submit-work">Exercise 5 complete</p>